Enhao-Liu/interval-replacement/README.md

-# Computing interval replacement of persistence modules
+# Computing invariants of persistence modules

-We provide a code implementation for computing interval replacements of persistence modules **[1]**.
-Interval replacements are computed using Möbius inversion of interval ranks, also called compression multiplicities **[2]**.
-Interval ranks are computed with the formula provided in **[1]** via rank computation of linear maps.
+We provide a code implementation for computing
+1. Interval rank invariants of persistence modules under total or source-sink compression systems.
+Each interval rank (also called compression multiplicity **[2]**) is computed with the formula provided in **[3]** via rank computation of structure linear maps.
+2. Interval replacement of persistence modules under total or source-sink compression systems.
+Each signed interval multiplicity is computed using Möbius inversion of interval ranks.
+3. Interval multiplicities of persistence modules, that is, the multiplicities of interval modules as direct summands in persistence modules.
+Each interval multiplicity is computed with the formula provided in **[4]** via rank computation of structure linear maps.

+This code can also find the maximal interval-decomposable summand of a given persistence module.
+Thus, one can determine the interval decomposability by this code.

+We also provide ways of visualization by using standard persistence diagrams for 1D persistence modules (representations) and connected persistence diagrams (proposed in **[5]**) for ladder representations.

 ## Background